jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 ### 102 General provisions are subject to provisions for specific situations
 Sections 103 to 106 (which provide for alternative ways of giving evidence) are subject to the following provisions (which deal with specific situations):
   (a) sections 106AA to 106B (which relate to family violence complainants):
+  (aa) sections 106BA to 106BC (which relate to witnesses giving family violence evidence in Family Court proceedings):
   (b) sections 106C to 106J (which relate to sexual case complainants or propensity witnesses):
   (ba) sections 109A and 109B (which relate to intelligence officers and intelligence sources):
   (c) sections 107AA to 107B (which relate to child witnesses in criminal proceedings):